vivr/vr1/src/notes/2023-11-18-eleventy-notes.md

 ---
 ```

-The page with pageId "01" has a gallery with 03 images, and each image is identified by a numerical value from "01" to "03."
-The data is being used to dynamically generate a gallery with the specified images on the page with the corresponding pageId.
+The page with pageId "01" has a gallery with 03 images, and each image is identified by a numerical value from "01" to "03".
+The data is being used to dynamically generate a gallery with the specified images on the page with the corresponding pageId and includes an Eleventy navigation key.

 ### exploration.njk